5 stars

 Q: Which regions offer the best value for farm investment?

-A: Northern and Peace regions show highest price appreciation (10.5-11.2% in 2024) with lowest absolute costs, offering potential capital appreciation.
-Central Parkland provides balanced productivity and urban market access.
-Southern irrigated land commands premium prices ($18,000/acre) but enables highest-value crop production and intensive operations.
+A: Northern and Peace regions show the highest price appreciation (10.5-11.2% in 2024) with the lowest absolute costs, offering potential capital appreciation.
+Central Parkland offers a balanced blend of productivity and urban market access.
+Southern irrigated land commands premium prices ($18,000/acre) but enables the highest-value crop production and intensive operations.

 Process and Outcomes